1261972163/chainer-simple-fast-rnn/README.md

 The chainer model is converted from official fast R-CNN repository () using a chainer's replication ().
 You need to donwload mannually: https://drive.google.com/open?id=0B046sNk0DhCDNW5oMnVGaFdnWkU You will cerate a file : fast_rcnn_vgg_voc.model
+***Unable to download the pretraining model, cannot play!!!!

 ## How to use.
 First you should prepare a sample image, and then